slphyx/SIRsim/README.md

-# HatGame
+# SIRsim

-A simple SIR simulation https://slphyx.shinyapps.io/HatGame/
+A simple SIR simulation